This post was originally published on April 30, 2018, and was updated on April 16, 2020.

 Custom car shops are a fantastic business venture for automotive enthusiasts with an entrepreneurial flair, but like with any business, getting people in the door takes work.
-Since we can’t all be marketing experts, this area of the operation can be daunting to those unfamiliar with the practices used, especially since trends in the industry can change pretty rapidly.
+And promoting your business during a downturn can make getting customers more challenging.

-6 marketing ideas for your custom car shop
+6 marketing ideas for custom car shops

 Consider these six marketing ideas to keep your efforts fueled.

-Create email marketing campaigns.
+- Create email marketing campaigns.

-Work on your social media campaigns.
+- Work on your social media campaigns.

-Offer coupons and deals.
+- Offer coupons and deals.

-Partner with another local business.
+- Partner with another local business.

-Keep up with trends.
+- Keep up with trends.

 Start your engines, because with these ideas, you could be speeding toward better business results.